MapColonies/config/README.md

 ### Environment Variables

 Configuration options can be overridden by setting the corresponding environment variables as described in schema using the `x-env-value` key.
+If an environment variable is set, it takes precedence over the value from the remote or local configuration., If the value of the `x-env-format` key is `json`, the environment variable value is parsed as JSON.

 ### Merging Configurations